 Spark Naturals Essential Oils: One of my favorite SN products is the “Health and Wellness Kit” which includes all of my favorites plus everything you need to make my custom salves.
 Be sure to use the discount code BACKDOORSURVIVAL to receive a 10% discount.

 NOW Foods Essential Oils: I use essential oils from Spark Naturals almost exclusively.
 For healing purposes, I feel they are superior.
-On the other hand, NOW Foods has decent essential oils at a budget price from Amazon.
+On the other hand, NOW Foods has decent essential oils at a budget price.
 Here are a few to get you started: NOW Foods Rosemary Oil, NOW Foods Peppermint Oil and Now Foods Lavender Oil.